What Does a GIS Specialist Do?

-Geographic information systems (GIS) specialists design, develop, and implement systems and databases to access and store geospatial data.
-They analyze this data utilizing mapping software.
 GIS specialists design digital maps using geospatial data and analyze spatial and non-spatial information.
-Many GIS specialists create maps for internal purposes and are involved with launching mobile and online applications.
+It is common for GIS specialists to design maps for internal use (corporations and governments) or to create mobile and online applications.

 [Your Company Name] needs a new GIS specialist to join our team.
-As a GIS specialist, you work to store and interpret geospatial and geographic data.
-You will be required to perform the daily tasks and remedial work for this position as well as research and understand new technology relating to the GIS field and learn new information systems.
-The ideal candidate should have experience navigating computer systems as well as geographic software and data.
-Previous experience in the GIS field is not required but is a major benefit.
-Please consider applying to this position if you would like the opportunity of working with our company and further your career as a GIS specialist.
+As a GIS specialist, you will work to store and interpret geospatial and geographic data.
+You will be responsible for performing the daily tasks and remedial work required for this position, as well as researching and learning new technology relating to the GIS field.
+The ideal candidate will have experience navigating computer systems, geographic software, and data.
+Previous experience in the GIS field is not required but preferred.
+Please consider applying to this position if you would like the opportunity to work with our company and further your career as a GIS specialist.

 Typical duties and responsibilities

-Research and conduct tests on new researching tools
+- Research and conduct tests on new tools

-Build, update and maintain databases and GIS software and hardware
+- Build, update, and maintain database, GIS software, and hardware

 Education and experience

-This position requires a bachelor’s degree in computer science, information technology, or a related field.
+- Bachelor’s degree in computer science, information technology, or a related field required

 Required skills and qualifications